will-lancer/will-lancer.github.io/README.md

 I will author some handouts and general teaching materials in the future, and will post them here for free.

+### Planned materials
+Here are some planned projects:
+ * A "graduate version" of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching);
+   I want to cover the four main mechanics, then most likely QFT after that.
+   Of course, I have to *learn* all of this stuff at the graduate level first (actually, past the graduate level if I want to make the handouts good);
+   this is something I will probably accomplish around the end of my Sophomore year, so look here around then for the beginnings of the handouts.
+ * Some handouts on mathematics for physics.
+Topics that are likely to be covered are multivariable calculus, linear algebra, ODEs, and (the basics of) PDEs.

 ## Notes
 I will post my notes here as I make them.
 Note (tehe) that I take notes in a different way than most; I use